citusdata/citus/src/backend/distributed/README.md

    nodes like this, we are done (we cannot get a better balance).

-Ofcourse the devil is in the details though.
+Of course, the devil is in the details though.

 ### When is the balance better?